-[Ches94] notes that whilst SMPT is fairly innocuous(8), the most common implementation of it, the sendmail program, is a security nightmare.
-Sendmail violates the principle of least privilege (discussed in chapter 3) as it runs with root privilege.
-[Ches94] notes that privileged programs should be as small and modular as possible.
-Sendmail consists of tens of thousands of lines of C code.
-The content of mail messages can also pose dangers.
-Automatic execution of messages, the ability to mail executable programs and the ability to mail postscript files are all dangers with MIME [Ches94].
+[Ches94] notes that whilst SMPT is fairly innocuous(8), the most common molementation of it, the sendmail program, is a security nightmare.
+Sendmail violates the of least privilege (discussed in chapter 3) as it runs with root privilege.
+[Ches94] privileged programs should be as small and modular as possible.
+Sendmail consists of thousands of lines of C code.
+The content of mail messages can also pose dangers. execution of messages, the ability to mail executable programs and the ability to execution of messages with MIME [Ches94].